Understanding Stroke Guidelines and How to Prevent Stroke in Women

 If someone sees a doctor who has experience working with trans women and who can help address other stroke risk factors in addition to the hormones, there is no reason to stop hormone therapy.
 Transitioning from male to female is safe when you address other stroke risk factors.

-What are some types of strokes?
+What are types of strokes?
 Are there ones that are more common in young women?

 Dr. Williams: There are many different types of strokes but there are two major ones.
 There is an ischemic stroke, which is when there is a blockage or occluded the blood vessel.
 The blood cannot get to the area of the brain that needs it.
 Another common one is a hemorrhagic stroke, which is when there is bleeding in the brain because an artery burst.
-But the ischemic stroke is the most common – about 85% of strokes are of the ischemic type.
+The ischemic stroke is the most common — about 85% of strokes are of the ischemic type.
+A study published in the journal Stroke found that women 35 years and younger are 44% more likely to experience this type of stroke compared to men the same age.

 Dr. Williams: Think of it as the acronym BE FAST.
 B stands for sudden loss of balance and E is for eyes, such as having sudden visual deficits or problems seeing through one or both eyes.
 F stands for face, such as having facial droop, or asymmetry of your face to one side.
 A is arm – when your arm is weak on one side typically or you cannot elevate it, or it drops when you lift it up.
 You cannot keep it up for more than a couple of seconds.
 S is for speech.
 You have some type of speech disturbance that also occurs suddenly such as slurring of your words, the use of incomprehensible words, or the inability to find words.
 All of these signs and symptoms occur suddenly.
 Then T stands for time, which means that it is time to call 911.

 Some risk factors for stroke cannot be controlled, like age, family history, race, sex, or gender.
-But there are many things people can do to help prevent a stroke.
-These include:
+But there are many steps people can take to help prevent a stroke.
+The stroke guidelines suggest the following:

 Exercise.
-The American Heart Association recommends 150 minutes of at least moderate intensity aerobic exercise, such as riding a bike, jogging or playing tennis.
+Engage in regular moderate to vigorous physical activity.
+The American Heart Association recommends at least 150 minutes of moderate intensity aerobic exercise, such as riding a bike, jogging or playing tennis, each week.

 Prioritize Sleep.
 Poor sleep can raise your blood pressure and cause you to feel exhausted and hungry, which can lead to weight gain and increased risk of stroke.
-Talk to your doctor if you have sleep problems.
+Adults need seven to nine hours of sleep each night.
+If you have issues with sleep, talk with your doctor to help address them.

 Don’t smoke.
 Smoking increases the risk of stroke; the risk more than doubles for African Americans who smoke compared to their nonsmoking peers.